Gastroparesis

 Gastric electrical stimulation

-If dietary changes and medicine do not help your symptoms, a treatment called gastric electrical stimulation may be recommended.
+If dietary changes and medicine do not help the symptoms, a treatment called gastric electrical stimulation may be recommended.

-This treatment involves a minor surgical procedure to implant a battery-operated device under the skin of your tummy.
-Two leads attached to this device are fixed to the muscles of your lower stomach.
-They send electrical impulses to help stimulate the muscles involved in controlling the passage of food through your stomach.
+This treatment involves a minor surgical procedure to implant a battery-operated device under the skin of the abdomen.
+Two leads attached to this device are fixed to the muscles of the lower abdomen.
+They send electrical impulses to help stimulate the stomach muscles involved in controlling the passage of food.
 The device is turned on using a handheld external control.

 The effectiveness of this treatment is very variable and it is not suitable for everyone with gastroparesis.
-The treatment may not be effective for you.
 For many people who do respond, the benefit will only last for up to 12 months.
+Currently, the National Institute for Health and Care Excellence (NICE) has decided that there is not enough evidence for gastric electrical stimulation to make it available for treatment on the NHS in the UK.

 There is also a small chance that this treatment may cause complications that mean the device has to be removed.
 The possible complications include: